Eschatologue/CM_wiki/docs/spells/4th-level.md

 You unleash a shimmering lance of psychic power from your forehead at a creature that you can see within range.
 Alternatively, you can utter a creature's name.
 If the named target is within range, it becomes the spell's target even if you can't see it.
 If the named target isn't within range, the lance dissipates without effect.

-The target must make an Intelligence Saving Throw.
+The target must make an Intelligence :d20-save: **Saving Throw**.
 On a failed save, the target takes 7d6 psychic damage and is incapacitated until the start of your next turn.
 On a successful save, the creature takes half as much damage and isn't incapacitated.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the damage increases by 1d6 for each slot level above 4th.